karmaniverous/stan/.stan/system/stan.todo.md

 # STAN Development Plan (tracked in .stan/system/stan.todo.md)

-When updated: 2025-09-06 (UTC) — Fix selection-sync test hoist; CLI root excess-args UX; snap snapshot honors includes/excludes; run -b/--bell flag rename and conflict-guard fix; unblocked build/docs by correcting bell test typing.
+When updated: 2025-09-11 (UTC) — Clean CLI examples front matter; ignore *.rej; remove stray reject.

 <!-- validator moved to Completed (initial library).
 Integration into composition remains a separate track and will be planned when the composition layer is introduced in-repo. -->
 - Long‑file monitoring and decomposition (Phase 3)

 - Continue to monitor near‑threshold modules; propose splits if any trend toward or exceed ~300 LOC in future changes.